dockstore/dockstore/README.md

 ### Dependencies

-The dependency environment for Dockstore is described by our [CircleCI config](https://github.com/dockstore/dockstore/blob/develop/.circleci/config.yml).
+The dependency environment for Dockstore is described by our [CircleCI config](https://github.com/dockstore/dockstore/blob/develop/.circleci/config.yml) or [docker compose](docker-compose.yml).
 In addition to the dependencies for
 Dockstore users, note the setup instructions for postgres.
 Specifically, you will need to have postgres installed and setup with the database user specified in [.circleci/config.yml](https://github.com/dockstore/dockstore/blob/1.11.10/.circleci/config.yml#L279) (ideally, postgres is needed only for integration tests but not unit tests).